valfulton/Atlantic-ADSHADE-Peace/README.md

 ## Running the test

+Quirk: add `"type":"module"` to `package.json` before running tests.
+You will need to remove this before using NextJS `dev` or `build` again.

-An e2e JavaScript test with `ava` is added in the folder
+An e2e JavaScript test with `ava` is provided that will deploy the contract to the sub account of your dev account.

+Your docker build of your NextJS app can target this contract by including the contractId in the Dockerfile.